jump-kick/nodejs-store-demo/README.md

 - Add/create a new product in the ManagerController
 - Get all available products in the ShopperController or ManagerController
 - Delete a product in the ManagerController
+- Edit a product (name, description, or price) in the ManagerController

 For now, the other endpoints return a success message.
 The swagger spec was taken from this Java project: [Spring Boot Store Demo](https://github.com/jump-kick/springboot-store-demo).